 Running for: Mayor of Amarillo

-How she voted in the November 2016 city bond election: Yes for bonds 1 (streets), 2 (public safety) and 4 (parks).
+How he voted in the November 2016 city bond election: No to all 7 bonds

 What are your major campaign points and how do you plan to make them happen?

 The major points of my campaign are good government, which includes fiscal responsibility.
 I'd like to increase the transparency and accountability established by the current council.
 Second is public safety, third is infrastructure, and fourth is inclusive economic development for the whole city.

 Do you think the city should continue to issue bonds to fund future projects, or just use money allocated in the annual budget?

 Some debt may be appropriate.
 I'm glad that we're a very low debt city and I'm glad we have a high bond rating.
 One of my priorities will be to protect that bond rating and keep the debt low.
 But there are some things that, if we have a capital project that needs to be funded over a 40 or 50 year period, then that makes sense to have debt to fund that.
 But if you have operational expenses and you're cutting in and you're borrowing money to pay for operational expenses, that's a danger sign we want to avoid that if at all possible.